LukePappa/Ourism/synthesis.md

-Everything present at the inception of the universe subjectively experiences a world-branch wherein it becomes increasingly conscious of existence.
+Everything present at t=0 perceives a world-branch wherein it becomes increasingly conscious of existence.
 Existence may be formalized as qualia, qualia then as physics, physics as mathematics, and mathematics as logic.
-Any attribute given to existence would diminish it.